 – Incubation with stable isotopes coupled to nanoSIMS

 – 3D electron microscopy (FIB-SEM and cryo-electron tomography)

-– Image analysis (filtration, segmentation, 3D reconstruction)
+– Image analysis (segmentation, 3D reconstruction)

 – Communication through international meetings and workshops.

 Competences and qualifications:

 – PhD in cell biology, physiology, host-pathogen interactions, ecology, photosynthesis

 – Knowledge and interest in cellular interactions: mutualistic symbioses or parasitism

 – Expertise in microalgae culture and physiology and epifluorescence microscopy will be appreciated